 A row of seagulls

-After Almunecar it was only a short section before we would leave the sea behind and head into Spain's interior.
-We would climb from sea level all the way to the summit of the Pico Veleta, at 3395 meters the highest road in Europe.
-We hadn't been able to find much information about it on the internet.
+After Almunecar, it was only a short section before we would leave the sea behind and head into Spain's interior.
+We would climb from sea level all the way to the summit of the Pico Veleta, at 3395 meters, the highest road in Europe.
+We hadn't found much information about it on the internet.
 We vaguely remembered the climb being around 50 km long, which roughly matched our maps.
 We also knew the last >10 kilometers would be unpaved.
-From the summit we would descent over an asphalt road towards the north.
+From the summit, we would descend over an asphalt road towards the north.

 View over Almunecar.

-After Salobrena we took a left turn towards Granada.
-From there we first cycled 15 kilometers gently uphill along a river.
+After Salobrena, we took a left turn towards Granada.
+From there, we first cycled 15 kilometers gently uphill along a river.
 Then we needed to cross the river and start the actual climb, or so we thought.
 The road went up along a large reservoir.
-The view was great.
-What was less nice was that after all the climbing we went downhill again.
+The view was incredible.
+What was less pleasant was that after all the climbing, we went downhill again.
 All those kilometers of climbing didn't even count towards the 3400 altimeters of the Pico Veleta.

-After 30 kilometers, of which half uphill, we arrived in Orgiva.
-From there the real climb started.
+After 30 kilometers, of which half was uphill, we arrived in Orgiva.
+From there, the real climb started.
 We were only at 400 meters of elevation.
-We wanted to buy some food and drinks here, as from now on we would only pass a handful of small villages.
-Tomorrow was Sunday so we needed a lot of food.
+We wanted to buy some food and drinks here, as we would only pass a handful of small villages from now on.
+The next day was a Sunday, so we needed a lot of food.
 All the stores were just closing down.
-The best tactic in such case is to just walk in acting like you don't know what's going on.
-Bram walked in but the man there stopped him.
+The best tactic in such a case is just to walk in, acting like you don't know what's happening.
+Bram walked in, but the man there stopped him.
 He asked what we wanted 'aqua'?
 Yes, we wanted some water.
-Carrying two liters of water, instead of a mountain of food, we left.
+Carrying two liters of water instead of a mountain of food, we left.

 The good news was that the climb now really started.
 It wasn't very steep, perhaps 7%.
-The villages on the map were all very small and not along the road we would be following.
-For now all we could do was keep on climbing.
+The villages on the map were all tiny and not along the road we would be following.
+For now, all we could do was keep on climbing.
 We arrived at a higher section of the road.
 There was a man next to a home, selling fresh brambles and red berries.
-It wouldn't make sense to buy those, we would finish them within a minute and they were way to expensive for the amount of calories.
-It was a nice spot to take pictures though.
+It wouldn't make sense to buy those, we would finish them within a minute, and they were way too expensive for the number of calories.
+It was a nice spot to take pictures, though.

 We were heading in this direction, but wouldn't go into the valley